-- (a) Time for Filing and Service.
+- (B) Extension of Order. - (1) Motions. - (a) Time for Filing and Service.
 Upon motion by the petitioner or the court's own motion, the court may issue an extended extreme risk protection order that is effective for one year after the expiration of the preceding order.
 The respondent must be served the motion to extend the order and the notice of hearing at least 7 days before the hearing date as provided in MCR 2.107 at the mailing address or addresses provided to the court.
 The petitioner must serve the petitioner's motion on the respondent.
 The clerk of the court must serve both the petitioner and respondent if upon the court's own motion.
 Failure to timely file a motion to extend the effectiveness of the order does not preclude the petitioner from commencing a new extreme risk protection action regarding the same respondent, as provided in MCR 3.716. - (b) Legal Standard.
 The court shall only issue the extended order under this subrule if the preponderance of the evidence shows the restrained individual can reasonably be expected within the near future to intentionally or unintentionally seriously physically injure themselves or another individual by possessing a firearm and has engaged in an act or acts or made significant threats that are substantially supportive of the expectation. - (2) Automatic Extensions.
 If the court or a jury finds that the respondent has refused or failed to comply with an extreme risk protection order, the court that issued the order must issue an extended extreme risk protection order effective for 1 year after the expiration of the preceding order. - (3) Notice of Extension.
 If the court issues an extended extreme risk protection order, it must enter an amended order.
-The clerk must immediately notify the law enforcement agency specified in the extreme risk protection order if the court enters an amended order.
-The petitioner must serve an amended order order on the respondent as provided in MCR 2.107. - (C) Minors and Legally Incapacitated Individuals.
-Petitioners or respondents who are minors or legally incapacitated individuals must proceed through a next friend, as provided in MCR 3.716(F). - (D) Fees.
-There are no motion fees for modifying, terminating, or extending an extreme risk protection order. - [NEW] Rule 3.721 Contempt Proceedings for Violation of Extreme Risk Protection Orders
+The clerk must immediately notify the law enforcement agency specified in the extreme risk protection orderif the court enters an amended order.
+The petitioner must serve an amended order on the respondent as provided in MCR 2.107. - (C) Minors and Legally Incapacitated Individuals.
+Petitioners or respondents who are minors or legally incapacitated individuals must proceed through a next friend, as provided in MCR 3.716(F).
+The Court may appoint a GAL or LGAL under MCR 2.201(E). - (D) Fees.
+There are no motion fees for modifying, terminating, or extending an extreme risk protection order.

+[NEW] Rule 3.721 Contempt Proceedings for Violation of Extreme Risk Protection Orders